Microbiology (MIC) - Courses

 Global Impact of Infectious Disease

 A multifaceted examination of issues related to infectious disease throughout the world.
 The course will begin with historical examples of how infectious disease has impacted society, from plagues of centuries past to recent emerging diseases.
 After defining the types of pathogens and methods for their control, the interplay between infectious disease and global economics, health and politics will be evaluated.
 Additionally, the impact of public perceptions and misconceptions on the spread of infectious disease will be analyzed.
 Finally, the role of current human activities in shaping disease patterns of the future will be explored.
-Offered Fall, Spring, Summer.
+Offered Fall, Spring.

 MIC 230 Cr.4